 Propane Fuel Basics

 Propane is a three-carbon alkane gas (C3H8).
 It is stored under pressure inside a tank and is a colorless, odorless liquid.
 As pressure is released, the liquid propane vaporizes and turns into gas that is used in combustion.
 An odorant, ethyl mercaptan, is added for leak detection.
 (See fuel properties).

 Propane as an Alternative Fuel

-Propane autogas is specified as HD-5 propane and is a mixture of propane with smaller amounts of other gases.
+Propane used in vehicles is specified as HD-5 propane and is a mixture of propane with smaller amounts of other gases.
 According to the Gas Processors Association's HD-5 specification for propane, it must consist of at least 90% propane, no more than 5% propylene, and 5% other gases, primarily butane and butylene.
 (See fuel properties.)